University of Utah

 University of Utah is located in Salt Lake City, Utah.
 It is a public, 4-year or above institution.

-From Wikipedia: The University of Utah (the U, U of U, or simply Utah) is a public research university in Salt Lake City, Utah.
-It was established in 1850 as the University of Deseret ( ) by the General Assembly of the provisional State of Deseret, making it Utah’s oldest institution of higher education.
+From Wikipedia: The University of Utah (the U, U of U, or simply Utah) is a public research university in Salt Lake City, Utah, United States.
+It was established in 1850 as the University of Deseret ( ) by the General Assembly of the provisional State of Deseret, 25 years before Brigham Young University and making it Utah’s oldest institution of higher education.
 The university received its current name in 1892, four years before Utah attained statehood, and moved to its current location in 1900.
 It is the flagship university of the Utah System of Higher Education.
 As of fall 2023, there were 26,827 undergraduate students and 8,409 graduate students, for an enrollment total of 35,236, making it the second-largest public university in Utah.
 Graduate studies include the S.

 Notes